MRN-Code/datacube-image-slicer/README.md

         data: "../../sample_data/TT1.json", // The **ONLY** required property
         drawColor: "red",                   // "hex", "keyword", or "rgb(...)" accepted.  default: "black"
         gap: 5,                         // px, gap between panes/gauge. default 5px;
-        gauge: true                     // displays a gauge that indicates the cube value
+        gauge: true,                    // displays a gauge that indicates the cube value
-        gaugeWidth: 50                   // px, default 20
+        gaugeWidth: 50,                 // px, default 20
         gaugeDialColor: "#123456",      // "hex", "keyword", or "rgb(...)" accepted.  default: "black"
         idleAnimation: true,            // simulates a mouse hover to catch the user's eye
         idleAnimationPercentage: 0.3,   // % (approximate), 1.00 === 100%, 0.50 === 50%, etc.  Note, a safety time buffer is added to each async frame render, but no failsafes are put on this.
 90%-100% is not recommended until further proofing is builtin/tested.